A Place to Pause began as a therapy practice and grew into a home for reflection, creativity, connection, and meaningful change.

 My work is grounded in evidence-based psychology and shaped by reflection, mindfulness, creativity, conversation, and connection.
 These practices help create space for noticing patterns, making meaning, and approaching change with curiosity rather than pressure.

-Across all of these spaces, the intention is the same: to support thoughtful, sustainable change that feels connected to real life.
+Whether through therapy, groups, workshops, or community gatherings, the intention is the same: to support thoughtful, sustainable change that feels connected to real life.

 Clinical depth held with care, steadiness, and integrity.